Gum Swelling After Root Canal

 Gum swelling and pain can distract you from everyday activities.
 They often indicate problems in your mouth, and these issues can worsen if left untreated.
 Make an appointment with Dr. Lipner today if you are suffering from gum swelling.

-What Causes Gum Swelling and Pain?
+What Causes Gum Swelling and Pain After a Root Canal?

 Many factors can cause swollen, painful gums.
 Food or dental floss stuck between your teeth can lead to swelling.
 Neglecting to floss could also create gum pain.
 Pregnancy or an abscessed tooth can also lead to swollen gums.